 Old DMCA Registry

 The story of the online DMCA agent filing system is one so truly ludicrous that one would be remiss not to mention it before digging into the latest developments.
-The DMCA was enacted in 1998.
+President Clinton signed the DMCA into law in 1998.
 The Copyright Office started accepting online filings for copyright matters in 2008, but not DMCA agent registrations – the law that specifically addresses the online copyright environment!
 Mind you, the “eCO” registration system launched in 2008 covered other copyright filings for online and offline matters, just not the DMCA.

-In typical government fashion, the Copyright Office ignored criticism regarding the lack of an online agent filing system until 2011 when it published a notice indicating an online system would soon be available to soothe the frustration of those attempting to use the paper filing system.
-Despite the fact the paper registration form only consists of one page, the Copyright Office could not get its act together in 20ll.
+In typical government fashion, the Copyright Office ignored criticism regarding the lack of an online agent filing system.
+Then in 201, the Office published a notice indicating an online system would soon be available to replace the paper filing system.
+Despite the fact the paper registration form only consists of one page, the Copyright Office could not get its act together in 2011 or in…

 Five years to convert a one-page paper registration form into a digital system.
 A digital system which already had a database!